-Giving a PowerPoint presentation is the end result of much preparation.
-You've spent time doing research, crafting your message, creating visuals, and now you're ready to present.
+You've spent time doing research, crafting your message and creating visuals.
+Now you're ready to give a PowerPoint presentation.
 Using PowerPoint slides can help you reinforce your message and provide a strong backdrop to your presentation.

 When you plug your laptop into an external display, you might be surprised by how your presentation appears.
 It might appear cut off on the edges or boxed in on the screen, like this:

-Before you connect to a big screen monitor or projector to share your hard work, you need to check the size and aspect ratio of your presentation.
+Before you connect to a big screen monitor or projector to share your hard work, check the size and aspect ratio of your presentation.

-Your PowerPoint slide dimensions will help you ensure that it appears correctly on the screen.
+Knowing your PowerPoint slide dimensions helps your presentation look right on the screen.
 In this tutorial, I'll teach you how to choose the right PowerPoint dimensions.
 I'll also share some top PowerPoint slide designs from Envato Elements and GraphicRiver with PowerPoint size already figured out.

-Before you dig into this tutorial, be sure to download our new, free eBook: The Complete Guide to Making Great Presentations.
-It will help you master the complete presentation process.
+Before you dig into this tutorial, be sure to download our free eBook: The Complete Guide to Making Great Presentations.
+It'll help you master the complete presentation process.

 What's the Right Size for Your PowerPoint?